marcoancona/DeepExplain/README.md

 **Softmax**: if the network last activation is a Softmax, it is recommanded to target the activations *before* this normalization.

 ### NLP / Embedding lookups
-The most common cause of `ValueError("None values not supported.")` is that `run()` is called with a `tensor_input` and `target_tensor` that are disconnected in the backpropagation.
-For example, this is common when an embedding lookup is used, since the lookup does not propagate the gradient.
-To generate attribution of NLP models, the input for DeepExplain should be the embedding itself instead of the original model input.
-Then, the attributions of each word are found by summing up along the appropriate dimension of the resulting attribution matrix.
+The most common cause of `ValueError("None values not supported.")` is `run()` being called with a `tensor_input` and `target_tensor` that are disconnected in the backpropagation.
+This is common when an embedding lookup layer is used, since the lookup operation does not propagate the gradient.
+To generate attributions for NLP models, the input of DeepExplain should be the result of the embedding lookup instead of the original model input.
+Then, attributions for each word are found by summing up along the appropriate dimension of the resulting attribution matrix.

-Here is the idea in Tensorflow:
+Tensorflow pseudocode:
 ```python
 input_x = graph.get_operation_by_name("input_x").outputs[0]
 # Get a reference to the embedding tensor